 Please join us for the Investiture of Doctoral Hoods on Thursday, June 2, 2016.
 All are invited; no tickets are required.

 The Hooding Ceremony will take place from 11:30 am to 1:30 pm.
 We recommend reviewing all arrangements and security measures with your party in advance so everyone knows what to expect.
-Security details for 2015 will be finalized and made available on this website the week prior to Commencement.
+Security details will be finalized and made available on this website the week prior to Commencement.

 Guest admission begins at 10 am and attendees are advised to allow enough time to arrive and be seated before the Academic Procession enters the Johnson Athletics Center at 11:30 am.
 The guest entrance to the Johnson Athletics Center is next to the Zesiger Sports and Fitness Center.
 Those who will require assistance accessing the venue may be dropped off on the Vassar Street side of the building.
 Staff will be present and able to help guests from there to the Johnson Athletics Center.

 Guests are asked to consider the appearance of some objects and leave anything that could be perceived as dangerous at home or in their hotel rooms.
 Backpacks, large bags, large objects, wrapped gifts, pocketknives or similar sharp objects, and glass bottles or containers are prohibited.
 Diaper bags and purses are permitted, but please note that all items taken into the Johnson Athletics Center are subject to search and that MIT will not accept responsibility for storing items that are not permitted inside the venue.